-Easily grown in average, medium moisture to wet, well-drained soil in full sun to part shade.
+Easily grown in average, medium to wet, well-drained soil in full sun to part shade.
 Prefers moist, acidic, humusy soils.
+Tolerant of wet, boggy soils.
 Deadhead each flower cluster after all buds in the cluster have opened to extend the bloom period.
-As the heat of the summer sets in, foliage may decline considerably and flowering may slow down or stop entirely at which point plants may be cut back hard.
-Cutting back stems almost to the ground will promote both new variegated foliage growth and an additional late summer to fall bloom.
+As the heat of the summer sets in, foliage tends to decline considerably and flowering slows down or stops entirely, at which point plants should be cut back hard.
+Cutting back plants almost to the ground will promote both new foliage growth and an additional late summer to fall bloom.
 Divide clumps when they become overcrowded.

 ‘Blushing Bride’ is a clump-forming, hybrid spiderwort that is noted for its unique variegated foliage.
 It typically grows to 12-18” tall.
 Dayflower-like green foliage emerges in spring with pink blotches at the base of each leaf.
 The pink blotches turn white as the plants mature providing interesting variegated leaves.
 Three-petaled, white flowers (to 1.5” diameter) accented by contrasting yellow stamens are borne in terminal clusters (umbels) atop stiff stems.
 Numerous flower buds form in each cluster, but individual flowers open up only a few at at time, each for only one day, blooming in succession from May into summer.

 No serious insect or disease problems.
 Young shoots are susceptible to damage from snails and caterpillars.
 Spiderwort foliage often sprawls in an unattractive manner by mid-summer.

 Rock gardens, borders, open woodland gardens, wild gardens, naturalized areas or moist areas along streams or ponds.